Payneless/Eredane/Gods/Tylus/Lexorr.md

 ### Nephy's Perspective

-When Lexorr was bound by Tylus's curse, [[Nephy]] was caught in its mirror.
+When Lexorr was bound by [[Tylus]]'s curse, [[Nephy]] was caught in its mirror.
 She is doomed to chase him across the heavens, never to catch him.
 Mortals believe the waxing and waning of the moon reflect her closeness to himâ€”full when she nearly reaches him, new when she has fallen behind.

 Eclipses are the moments she looses her arrow of longing, brushing against him for the briefest of embraces before they part once more.